 In brief, a day in my kennels would involve being up early, bringing the dogs out for short exercise, and then grant them access to large runs.
 Dogs would then be fed.
 Further exercise off lead for at least an hour, and training in the morning.

-Short exercise for all dogs before bed around 10pm.
+A short exercise for all dogs before bed at around 10 pm.
 Grooming is minimal for my breed and would be incorporated into each day.

 What are the current medical conditions affecting Boxers a lot?